fred-dev/ofxBezierEditor/README.md

 ![Example UI](screenrecording_bezier_editor.gif)

 This addon was originally forked from [acarreras/ofxBezierEditor](https://github.com/acarreras/ofxBezierEditor) and has been updated to work with later versions of OpenGL.
-It now supports drawing fat lines and creating tube meshes.
+It now supports drawing fat lines and creating tube meshes tube mesh code courtesy of [julapy/ofxTubePrimitive](https://github.com/julapy/ofxTubePrimitive).
 The ofxUI dependency has been removed and replaced with ofxGui, the xml data format has been replaced with JSON.

 ## Usage